-Alcohol and marijuana abuse are always at the top of the list when experts survey teens on risk behaviors.
+Alcohol and marijuana abuse are always at the top of the list when experts survey teens on risky behaviors.
 More than 70 percent of teens will try alcohol at least once before they're out of high school, and more than a third will try marijuana (according to the Centers for Disease Control).
 Researchers have consistently found that parents talking to their children about drugs and alcohol is the best deterrent.

 2. Prescription Drug Abuse

 Prescription drug abuse has skyrocketed among teens over the past decade.
 About 1 in 4 surveyed teens have admitted to trying a drug that was not prescribed to them.
 The figures correspond to the rising numbers of teens that are diagnosed with ADHD.
 Adderall is one of the most common ADHD drugs that teens are abusing in America, followed by painkillers such as Oxycontin.
 If you find unidentified pills in your teen's pocket, check out Pillbox.
 It's a site from the National Institutes of Health that can help identify an unknown pill.
-That way you can talk to your teen if it's something dangerous, or relax if it's something like an unlabeled aspirin.
+That way, you can talk to your teen if it's something dangerous, or relax if it's something like an unlabeled aspirin.

 Sexting, or having sexual chats online, is another risk behavior that's on the rise among teenagers.
 The obvious danger is that your teen might be chatting with a dangerous person who is using a false online identity.
 If a teen who is under 18 sends a nude picture to someone, the act is legally defined as child pornography--even if the recipient is another teen and both parties are willing.
 Talk to you teen about limits when it comes to online activity.
 If they become evasive or you think they're trying to hide something, you may need to crack down on their Internet usage.